ngorm/ngorm/GUIDE.md

 		}
 ```

-You can Observe the Generates SQL which is generated when creating the new Bar
+You can observe the Generates SQL which is generated when creating the new Bar
 record like this.

 ```go